buildspace/buildspace-projects/NFT_Game/en/Section_2/Lesson_3_Adding_Utility_Functions.md

 We need to be able to retrieve the boss.
 Why?
 Well — when our player is playing the game our will need to be able to show them stuff like the boss's HP, name, image, etc!

-This is also very staright forward just like our `getAllDefaultCharacters` function.
+This is also very straight forward just like our `getAllDefaultCharacters` function.

 ```solidity
 function getBigBoss() public view returns (BigBoss memory) {